lebouska/jogopalavras/README.md

 # jogosilaba
-A game test to use inside the portuguese class.
+A game to use inside the portuguese class.